bibo318/Writeup-CTF/Lab TryHackMe/Easy/AdventOfCyber/README.md

 ```
 ## A web server is running on the target.
 What is the hidden directory which the website lives on?
 ```
-kali@kali:~$ nmap -Pn 10.10.182.103 # -pn treat the target like it is up, seem like it block icmp Starting Nmap 7.80 ( https://nmap.org ) at 2020-05-11 23:19 EDT
+bibo318@parrot:~$ nmap -Pn 10.10.182.103 # -pn treat the target like it is up, seem like it block icmp Starting Nmap 7.80 ( https://nmap.org ) at 2020-05-11 23:19 EDT
 Nmap scan report for 10.10.182.103
 Host is up (0.051s latency).